ChemGen: Code Generation for Multispecies Chemically Reacting Flow Simulations: Conclusion

 In this work, we introduced ChemGen, a software package that leverages code generation to integrate multispecies thermodynamics and chemical kinetics into C\nolinebreak[4] \raisebox{.4ex}{ \bf ++}-based computational physics software, with an emphasis on CFD applications.
 ChemGen employs a decorator-based approach to enable flexible and modular \Cpp code generation tailored to existing simulation ecosystems.
 It generates both thermodynamic property approximations and source term expressions, along with their analytical derivatives, facilitating Jacobian assembly for implicit time integration.
 Additionally, ChemGen includes a variety of time integrators, linear solvers, and preconditioners.

-We validated the correctness of the generated code by comparing its results against established Cantera source terms and showed consistency across a range of reaction mechanisms commonly used in CFD.
+We validated the correctness of the generated code by comparing its results against established Cantera source terms and showed consistency across a range of reaction models commonly used in CFD.
 We further verified the accuracy of the Jacobian computations and demonstrated optimal convergence across several supplied implicit integration methods.
 Finally, we embedded ChemGen into an established CFD code to perform a detonation simulation and reproduced results consistent with those in the literature, illustrating its ability to integrate seamlessly into mature computational frameworks.
 All data, source code, and supplementary tutorials are publicly available.

 ChemGen lays the groundwork for the consistent inclusion of chemical source terms in diverse computational environments.
 Its flexibility also opens the door for scalable solvers, reduced-order modeling strategies, and novel chemistry integration methods that can advance the frontier of high-fidelity chemical reacting flow simulation.
+ChemGen is an ongoing project released under the NRL Open License, a source-available license provided by the U.S. Naval Research Laboratory.